 But we are not left there.
-Yes, we must admit we “do not know what anything, including this, means,” (T-14.XI.6:7) but that is so we can finally find the confidence to which we are entitled.
-We must gain the awareness of where our real strength abides.
+Yes, we must admit we “do not know what anything, including this, means,” (T-14.XI.6), but that is so we can finally find the confidence to which we are entitled.
+We must gain an awareness of where our real strength abides.
 We must realize that of ourselves alone, we can do nothing, but when we join with the power of God’s Love, nothing is impossible.

 “God is your safety in every circumstance.
 His Voice speaks for Him in all situations and in every aspect of all situations, telling you exactly what to do to call upon His strength and His protection.
 There are no exceptions because God has no exceptions.
 And the Voice which speaks for Him thinks as He does.”

-The Woolly Bear caterpillar does not stop to listen to the naysayers who would declare it’s going to freeze to death or it will never eat enough food to succeed or it is going on a futile journey this year and the next and the next!
+The Woolly Bear caterpillar does not stop to listen to the naysayers who would declare it’s going to freeze to death, or it will never eat enough food to succeed, or it is going on a futile journey this year and the next and the next!
 The caterpillar just proceeds to trust, as directed by its internal nature, and its faith is rewarded.

 We can take a lesson from this little fellow.
-We, too, have an internal nature; we have the power of God within us now that defies the naysayers of the world.
-Let us not be stopped by the illusions of fear we now face.
+We, too, have an internal (and eternal) nature; we have the power of God within us now that defies the naysayers of the world.
+Let us not be stopped by the illusions of fear we may face.
 Let us not be stopped by doubts or the blocks we may incur.
 God is our strength, not the world.
 Let us still the voices of the ego and listen in deep silence to the truth within.

 At the end of this lesson is a beautiful, meditative thought to direct us within.
 It begins by asking us to reach past our weakness to the Source of real strength, to close our eyes, and repeat the thought…